sci2pro/wowdata/README.md

 If these ideas resonate with you, contributions and discussion are welcome.

+You can install the bleeding edge by running: `pip install git+https://github.com/sci2pro/wowdata`

 ---

 **WowData™ is not trying to make data engineering smaller.**

 **It is trying to make it thinkable.**